Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 This is the part most tourists underestimate.
 Getting to MetLife Stadium is not like going to a regular attraction — it requires planning.

-1. Take NJ Transit from Penn Station
+Take NJ Transit from Penn Station Walk to Penn Station and find NJ Transit signs

-🚗 Uber / Taxi
+Uber / Taxi $80-$200 1-2 hours ❌ Avoid

-Real experience: “I took Uber once during an event — biggest mistake.
-The traffic was insane.
-Train is the only smart move.”
+I took Uber once during an event — biggest mistake.
+The traffic was insane, the surge pricing was brutal, and I almost missed the start.
+Train is the only smart move during World Cup matches.

-🚆 Real Journey Experience & Timing Reality
+The Real Journey Experience

 The first time I went to MetLife, I underestimated the crowd.
 Penn Station was packed — not chaotic, but intense.
 Everyone knew where they were going, moving fast, focused.